-To demonstrate its best effort, the Fund Manager however reports in the table "Complementary indicators reported by the Fund Manager" the Fund's indirect exposure to sectors which generate significant amounts of hazardous waste and/or with high risk of site contamination according to the IFC.
+To demonstrate its best effort, the Entity however reports in the table "Complementary indicators reported by the Fund Manager" its indirect exposure to sectors which generate significant amounts of hazardous waste and/or with high risk of site contamination according to the IFC.
 It applies coefficients of exposure depending on the size of companies active in those sectors in the investee's portfolio given that micro, small or medium sized enterprises are likely to produce much lower emissions than large enterprises even when they are active in the same economic sector.